As a new student, you can apply for University accommodation online. However, there are a few criteria you need to meet.

 - what to bring with you

-You will be given 3 to 5 days to accept the offer by signing and emailing us the Occupancy Agreement and paying the £400 rent prepayment.
-Failure to reply by the correct date will result in your offer of accommodation being cancelled.
+You will be given 3 to 5 days to accept the Occupancy Agreement and pay a £400 rent prepayment.
+Failure to accept by the expiry date will result in your offer of accommodation being withdrawn.

 Students with additional support needs